-There are two Natura 2000 designated site within 15km of the application site.
-These designated areas and their closest points to the application site are summarised in Table 1 and maps/aerial photographs showing their locations relative to the application site are shown in Figures 5 and 6.
+There are two Natura 2000 designated sites within 15km of the application site.
+These designated areas and their closest points to the application site are summarised in Table 1 and maps showing their locations relative to the application site are shown in Figures 5 and 6.
 A full description of the sites can be read on the website of the National Parks and Wildlife Service (www.npws.ie).

-Site Name & Code Distance Qualifying Interests Potential Significant Effects Lough Oughter and Associated Loughs SAC 000007 208m south @ Dawson's Lough 290m west @ River Erne main channel Natural eutrophic lakes with Magnopotamion or Hydrocharition-type vegetation Bog woodland Otter Lutra lutra Hydrological connectivity between the application site and SAC is not considered to exist, as there are no watercourses on the application which lead directly to this SAC.
-Therefore, pollution to this SAC arising from construction and operation and subsequent significant effects upon this SAC are not likely to occur.
-However, having regard to the location of this SAC within 1km of this site, potential significant effects upon this site will be considered further.

-Lough Oughter Complex SPA 004049 3.5km south Great Crested Grebe (Podiceps cristatus) Whooper Swan (Cygnus cygnus) Wigeon (Anas penelope) Wetlands &amp; Waterbirds Having regard to the lack of hydrological and ecological connectivity between the application site and this SPA, combined with the overall separation distance and the fact that all areas of this SPA are upstream of Belturbet, significant effects upon this SPA arising from construction and operation of this site can be ruled out. -- ------------- --- --
+Site Name & Code Distance Qualifying Interests Potential Significant Effects Lough Oughter and Associated Loughs SAC 000007 78m north @ the Pleasure Lough Natural eutrophic lakes with Magnopotamion or Hydrocharition-type vegetation Bog woodland Otter Lutra lutra Having regards to the proximity of the site to this SAC, potential significant effects on this SAC and its Qualifying Interests will be considered further.
+Lough Oughter Complex SPA 004049 766m north @ Broompark Lough Great Crested Grebe (Podiceps cristatus) Whooper Swan (Cygnus cygnus) Wigeon (Anas penelope) Wetlands &amp; Waterbirds Having regards to the proximity of the site to this SPA, potential significant effects on this SPA and its Qualifying Interests will be considered further.